 Ruaha National Park is the largest protected area in Tanzania and East Africa.
 Ruaha is part of a great ecosystem that supports a lot of wild animals and bird species.

-While visiting in Ruaha National Park, you can see lions, elephants, leopards, buffaloes, hippos, spotted hyenas and wild dogs among others.
+While visiting Ruaha National Park, you can see lions, elephants, leopards, buffaloes, hippos, spotted hyenas and wild dogs among others.

 2. South Africa